top of page

 Still: A Novel

-Still is the story of Kayla, who is living and working on the streets of Kelowna, BC, and of Little Zoe, a woman in the sex trade who is missing.
+Still is the story of Kayla, who is living and working on the streets of Kelowna, BC, Canada, and of Little Zoe, a woman in the sex trade who is missing.
 Set in a vibrant and diverse community of people living on the streets, the novel explores sex work, living unhoused, the opioid crisis, friendship, what it means to survive, and what it means to find a home—especially within one’s self.

-As Kayla—whose past is darker than she tells—searches for her missing friend, she also uncovers much about her own life own life.
 The novel delves into both the pain and resiliency of childhood, with flashbacks to Kayla's past with horses and how she came to be on the streets.
-Kayla also becomes friends with an outreach worker struggling with postpartum depression, alcohol abuse, and bipolar, yet who yearns to rediscover her passion for photography and share its magic with Kayla.
+Kayla also becomes friends with an outreach worker whose outwardly picture-perfect life belies her struggles with postpartum depression, alcohol abuse, and bipolar, and who yearns to rediscover her passion for photography and share its magic with Kayla.

 The narrative considers what home means, how different forms of community are possible, and how we can tell the stories that are ourselves.